In order to develop measures that will be effective in reducing

 For this reason, various measures are being assessed.

-In underwater drainage, perforated parallel pipes (drainage tubes) are laid in the ground horizontally.
+In passive water infiltration (underwater drainage) perforated parallel pipes (drainage tubes) are laid in the ground horizontally.
 These flow into the ditch, below the ditchwater level.
 The pipes are intended to provide infiltration in dry periods.
 The main advantage is that in dry (and warmer) periods, the groundwater level does not fall as low as it otherwise might.
 In wet periods, the pipes have a draining effect.
 Wetting the soil reduces peat decomposition and oxidation, reducing CO2 emissions and slowing down subsidence.

 Underwater drainage measurements are taken in Zegveld, Rouveen, Vlist and Aldeboarn.

-For more information on underwater drainage, see the animation, STOWA’s Underwater drainage Deltafact and the Water infiltration systems fact sheet from the National Soil Subsidence Knowledge Programme (NKB)
+For more information on passive water infiltration, see the animation, STOWA’s Underwater drainage Deltafact and the Water infiltration systems fact sheet from the National Soil Subsidence Knowledge Programme (NKB)

 With pressure drainage, control via the ditch level can be used as an alternative to a sump.
 In dry periods, the ditchwater level is then raised somewhat.
 However, the degree of control is more limited than with pressure drainage.
 In Driebruggen, the NOBV measures controlled infiltration via the ditchwater level.